Symfony

 Creating a Bug Reproducer

 The main Symfony code repository receives thousands of issues reports per year.
-Some of those issues are easy to understand and the Symfony Core developers can fix them without any other information.
+Some of those issues are easy to understand and can be fixed without any other information.
 However, other issues are much harder to understand because developers can't reproduce them in their computers.
 That's when we'll ask you to create a "bug reproducer", which is the minimum amount of code needed to make the bug appear when executed.

 Reproducing Simple Bugs